theosotr/fsmove-eval/README.md

 # Getting Started

-## Navigating Docker Image
+## Navigating through the Docker Image

-Before running our first examples, let's explore the contents of our freshly-created Docker image.
+Before running our examples,
+let's explore the contents of our freshly-created Docker image.
 Run the following command to create a new container.
 ```bash
 docker run -ti --rm  --security-opt seccomp:unconfined fsmove
 ```
-After executing this command,
+After executing the command,
-you will enter the home directory
+you will be able to enter the home directory
 (i.e., `/home/fsmove`) of the `fsmove` user.
 This directory contains the `fsmove_src` where the source code of our tool is stored.